 It is sink or swim in this very special Feast of Seven Fishes Holiday Throwdown!
 Feast of Seven Fishes is an Italian holiday tradition where families gather and share a delicious multi-course meal of fish.
 Although, this year 'tis the season for the tables to be turned, when the Pellegrino family of Rao's Restaurant, in New York City, challenge chef Bobby Flay to a holiday Throwdown!
 Bobby must to turn up the heat and fire up his team in order to compete against a notorious family with 100 years of Italian tradition on its side.
 Three mouth-watering fish dishes is the menu du jour.
 As an excited audience gathers to cheer and bask in the festive charm, our chefs get down to business hoping to toast to the holiday with a victory.
 It is a countdown to show time at Rao's Restaurant in Las Vegas!

-Michele Albano of Michele's pies in Norwalk, CT is taking the traditional Thanksgiving pumpkin pie to new heights with her newest creation, the decadent Maple Pumpkin with Pecan Streusel Pie.
-Michele has won many awards for her delicious pies, but she is never had to compete against an Iron Chef.
-Stay tuned to see whose pie will squash the competition!
+Michele Albano of Michele's pies in Norwalk, Conn., is taking the traditional Thanksgiving pumpkin pie to new heights with her newest creation, the decadent Maple Pumpkin with Pecan Streusel Pie.
+Michele has won many awards for her delicious pies, but she has never had to compete against an Iron Chef.
+Whose pie will squash the competition?

 John Addis, owner and chef of Fish Tales, is a self-proclaimed fish fanatic.
 He thinks his Manhattan Fish Chowder has earned him a spot on a Food Network special called "Hooked on Chowder."
 What he does not know is Iron Chef Flay will be showing up to serve him with a Throwdown challenge.
 Stay tuned to see who sinks or swims on this tasty chowder battle.